Nabagata/interview-prep/README.md

     list or doubly circular linked list.
 Eg. 1->2->3->1 \[The next pointer of last node is pointing to the first\]

+4. **Multi-linked list :** It resembles trees and graphs in many ways .
+    Precisely it's foundation data-structure while moving from linked list to trees.

 **Which data structures are used for BFS and DFS of a graph?**